If you are like me, you rarely get sick enough to contemplate the lessons sickness brings. What mom or wife has time to get sick?!

 Furthermore, when we deal with sickness, we realize when other people deal with sickness, they are not necessarily being dramatic and wimpy.
 Maybe this only applies to some of us – but you know who you are: you hear people are sick, you don’t care all that much, and you think sick people should suck it up.
 Clearly, some sick people do try and “milk it”; however, when you personally get hit hard with an illness you realize it’s possible other people have been hit hard too.
 Our own experience with sickness helps us comprehend why some people seem miserable (it’s not always because they want people to baby them).

 May our own (short-lived) misery turn us into more compassionate people.

-When I got hit with sickness this last year, I can’t tell you how thankful I was to cook dinner for my family when I recovered!
+When I recovered from my last sickness, I can’t tell you how thankful I was to cook dinner for my family.
 Or how wonderful it felt to vacuum the filthy floors.
 Oh the joy I found in walking around the house and picking up messes!

-Typically, those feel like tasks that just busy a day.
+Typically, those are just tasks that busy a day.
 But when the capacity to do them is taken away, you realize those are things you should be thankful you can do.